William-Schutte/William-Schutte/README.md

 ## Hello, I'm Will! 👋

 I am a fullstack developer, chemical engineer, and life-long learner.
-I am currently mastering new skills, languages, and frameworks with the hope of becoming a full-time software engineer or React developer.
+I am currently working in web development and seeking roles as a Front End Engineer, React Engineer,  or Web Developer.
 My areas of expertise include:
-JavaScript, React, Express, and front-end web development.
+JavaScript, React, Node, Express, Mongo, and Python.

 - 🌱 I’ve just finished Practicum's Full-Stack Web Dev program.
 - 👯 I’m looking to collaborate on React projects that may need a little help with design and/or functionality.
-- 💬 Ask me about my experiences as an engineer and goals for my future career as a programmer!
+- 💬 Ask me about my experiences and transition from chemical to web engineer!
 - 📫 How to reach me: Email me any time! <williamdschutte@gmail.com>

 ### Portfolio: